Peter Malam Brothers: Post-war

 After two years as a district officer in Kenya, Brothers applied to rejoin the RAF.
 He was commissioned as a Squadron Leader on 2 June 1949 (with seniority from 5 August 1946), and rather to his surprise was given command of a bomber squadron, No. 57 Squadron RAF, equipped with the Avro Lincoln bomber.
 He held command from 1950 to 1952, which included the Malayan Emergency campaign (Operation Firedog).
 He was promoted Wing Commander on 2 July 1952, and after RAF Staff College, Andover he was appointed Wing Commander (Flying) at RAF Marham.
 There he joined the V bombers, flying the Vickers Valiant jet bombers.

 Brothers was promoted to group captain on 1 January 1959, and to Air Commodore on 1 July 1966.
 After tours including Staff Officer at SHAPE, Director of RAF Operations (Overseas), Air Officer Commanding Military Air Traffic Operations and Director of Public Relations (RAF), he retired in 1973.
 He was appointed Commander of the Order of the British Empire (CBE) in the 1964 Queen's Birthday Honours.

 Post-RAF life

 Brothers was best known for his Battle of Britain exploits and was the Chairman of the Battle of Britain Fighter Association for a number of years.
-He normally wore bright red socks.
 He died, aged 91, on 18 December 2008.

 Brothers is remembered in a memorial, the ‘Spirit of The Few’ Monument, unveiled on 29 July 2022 at Hawkinge airfield.
 He is represented as one of seven bronze sculptures of No. 32 Squadron pilots, replicating a photograph taken of the men during the Battle of Britain.